Paan Panna cotta; an easy dessert that needs only a handful of ingredients.

 - This recipe of paan panna cotta needs to set and so we make it ahead of time.
 As we need the agar to set, it easily becomes a make-ahead recipe.

-- Needs only a handful of ingredients and comes together in under 15 minutes of active time.
+- It needs only a handful of ingredients and comes together in under 15 minutes of active time.

-- Uses real paan (betel leaves) with a lot of the elements that are traditionally paan.
+- I use real paan (betel leaves) with a lot of the elements that are traditionally paan.
 I do add a little green color to make the recipe bright, but it is entirely optional.

 - Is great for kids and adults.
 Plus, with just a little added sugar, we use rose jam or gulkand to bring in the sweetness to the recipe.